Hello React4XP

 Contents

-Add to site
+Add app to site

-Visit localhost:8080/admin.
-Log in to XP and open Content Studio.
+1. Visit localhost:8080/admin.
+Log in and open Content Studio.

 After saving, the preview should change to something like this: